Marin Weekend Family Fun for May 16, 17 & 18

 Saturday, 10 am

 This is one of Sonoma County's most honored traditions and one of the oldest and largest events of its kind in Northern California.
-There will be marching bands, award winning floats, roses, horse drawn carriages, clowns, roses, roses and more roses.
-Festival of family fun from 11 am–3 pm: Festival at Juilliard Park.
-The parade will start at Sonoma Avenue and E Street and proceed north on E Street, turning left onto 4th Street and proceed west on 4th Street then south onto Mendocino Avenue.
+Parade takes place from 10 am–noon. with marching bands, floats, roses, horse-drawn carriages, clowns, roses, roses, and more roses.
+Following the parade will be music, family activities, and food vendors at Juilliard Park.
+The awards ceremony for all parade categories will take place at approximately 2 pm.
+Juillard Park is located on Santa Rosa Avenue just south of Sonoma Avenue.
 For more info, visit their website.

 San Mateo County Events Center, San Mateo